forestgrape/people_interactions/conflicts/ru_ukr_conflict.md

 "So when you start counting pennies on your bank account or in your pocket, we do the same and count our casualties," - [Olena Zelenska in a interview for BBC](#zelenska-bbc-interview).

 1. Encouraging Russia to stop offensive warfare and adhere to international rules such as the [UN charter](#un-charter). // The invasion ([Opinion on conflict](#opinion-on-the-conflict)) and offensive warfare in general are not supported here.
-2. Once a truce is established, sanctions are considered adequate and suitable to encourage a fair solution in agreement with international laws and covenants. // Hard to say what's an overall accepted and [ideally] fair solution - some proposals in [Paths to Peace](#paths-to-peace).
+2. Once a truce is established, sanctions are considered adequate and suitable to encourage a fair solution in agreement with international law. // Hard to say what's an overall accepted and [ideally] fair solution - some considerations in [Paths to Peace](#exploring-paths-to-peace).

-> Economic measures are seen as a better alternative to military actions because economic restrictions can be designed to have a much better benefits-costs ratio than warfare.
-Here, as such economic measures proposed a reduced usage of petroleum products.
+> Sanctions are seen as a better alternative to military actions because economic restrictions avoid causalities and overall can be designed to have a much better benefits-costs ratio than warfare.
+>
+>
+>  economic measures proposed a reduced usage of petroleum products.
 > * A reduction in petroleum products has positive effects, such as cleaner air and reduces risks associated to the CO2 increase (for example rising sea levels or ocean acidification).
-> * Warfare on the other hand, has a variety of [bad effects and risks associated](#significance-of-peace) such as daily tragedies occurring, dividing and brutalizing people and environment pollution in many ways. // A bad relationship between Ukraine and Russia has the potential to destabilize Europe in coming decades including the risk of another war as these country likely will be [the] major military powers in Europe.
+> * Warfare on the other hand, has a variety of [bad effects and risks associated](#effects-of-war-and-significance-of-peace) such as daily tragedies occurring, dividing and brutalizing people and environment pollution in many ways. // A bad relationship between Ukraine and Russia has the potential to destabilize Europe in coming decades including the risk of another war as these country likely will be [the] major military powers in Europe.
 >
 > ##### Smooth Transition from Environmental Perspective makes further Production Reduction unlikely
 > An aggressive production reduction to keep oil prizes high by producers is considered unlikely, as this would encourage an even stricter consumption reduction for the sake of sanctions (For example strict speed limits are not likely for environmental reasons alone, however, as the costs willing to take to prevent warfare are higher, strict limits may be an option as sanctions.).
 The latter then results in a hard transition away from petroleum products as once the consumption is reduced a rebound to higher consumption is unlikely since it is [considered] the path to go anyways.
 From an environmental perspective alone, a transition away from petroleum products is considered the path to go, though a smooth transition away seems the [reasonable] path as it is important to have widespread support and no one is left sitting.